An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-From this we deduce that $Y$ is a martingale, and the standard upcrossing lemma allows us to conclude that almost surely $Y$ has only finitely many upcrossings across the interval $(x, x+\epsilon)$ for any $x$ and $\epsilon$, and that $Y$ a.s.\ is bounded above.
+From this we deduce that $Y$ is a martingale, and the standard upcrossing lemma allows us to conclude that a.s.\ $Y$ has only finitely many upcrossings across the interval $(x, x+\epsilon)$ for any $x$ and $\epsilon$, and that $Y$ a.s.\ is bounded above.
 This in turn guarantees, for all $t \geq 0$, the existence of left and right limits of $Y_{t+s}$ as $s \to 0$.
 It implies that $Y$ is a.s.\ the restriction to the dyadic rationals of a {\cadlag} process; and there is a unique way to extend $Y$ to a {\cadlag} process defined for all $t \geq 0$.
-Since left limits exist almost surely at any fixed time, it is straightforward to verify that the hypotheses of Proposition~\ref{prop::stablecsbp} apply to $Y$. \end{proof}
+Since left limits exist a.s.\ at any fixed time, it is straightforward to verify that the hypotheses of Proposition~\ref{prop::stablecsbp} apply to $Y$. \end{proof}

 CSBPs are often introduced in terms of their Laplace transform \cite{legallspatialbranchingbook}, \cite[Chapter~10]{kyp2006levy_fluctuations} and Proposition~\ref{prop::stablecsbp} is also immediate from this perspective.
 We will give a brief review of this here, since this perspective will also be useful in this article.
 In the case of an $\alpha$-stable CSBP $Y_t$, this Laplace transform is explicitly given by